 - Features: bald eagle nest, frog pond, woodpecker and woodcock habitat

-- Acquired with gifts from: Gene and Peggy Baugh, Paul and Barbara Greico, Bill and Kathleen Oliver, Barbara Restle, Bicentennial Nature Trust, Indiana Heritage Trust, The Nature Conservancy, Ropchan Foundation, and Sycamore members
+- Acquired with gifts from: Gene and Peggy Baugh, Paul and Barbara Grieco, Bill and Kathleen Oliver, Barbara Restle, Bicentennial Nature Trust, Indiana Heritage Trust, The Nature Conservancy, Ropchan Foundation, and Sycamore members

 - Trail: 2.5 miles.
 Flat, but the boardwalk can be slippery when wet so exercise caution.

 Beanblossom Bottoms Nature Preserve

-Thank you to the Nina Mason Pulliam Charitable Trust and the Duke Energy Foundation for their generous grant towards this project.
-Maintaining the trail will continue to be a significant expense for Sycamore once the renovation is finished, and we need your help.
+Thank you to the Nina Mason Pulliam Charitable Trust and the Duke Energy Foundation for their generous grants towards the renovation project.
+Maintaining the trail will continue to be a significant expense for Sycamore, and we need your help.
 If you enjoy the trail, please become a Sycamore member or make an extra donation toward our trail maintenance fund.
 Your support makes a difference, so thank you!